ErfanBahramali/Telegram-Bot-PHP/README.md

  */
 public bool $autoUseWebhook = true;
 ```

-If you want some methods to automatically have some of their own parameters, Set this variable to true
+If you don't want some methods to have some of their parameters automatically, set this variable to false

-It is not always guaranteed to be accurate, but it is easy to use if you

-These methods are added over
+**Its accuracy is not always guaranteed**

 ```php
 /**